keyboard-warrior-og/DOTFILES/README.md

 pipewire
 pipewire-pulse
 wireplumber
-spotify-launcher //install and run to install spotify
 ```
 video && window manager
 ```
 hyprland
-vlc
+vlc //also used for songs
 ```
 terminal && and addons
 ```